Risks and causes of salivary gland cancer

 If someone else in your family has had salivary gland cancer, your chances of getting it yourself are increased.This may be due to lifestyle factors that are common within families and not necessarily anything to do with a genetic link.
 Do also remember that your risk is still likely to be small, because salivary gland cancer is so rare.

 Researchers have found the human papilloma virus (HPV) in some types of salivary gland cancer.
 This suggests that this common virus may be involved in the development of this type of cancer.
 We need more research to confirm this.
-The Royal College of Pathologists now recommends that salivary gland tumours are tested for different types of human papilloma virus.

 Researchers are investigating mobile phones to see how much low level (non ionising) radiation they produce.
 From the evidence we have so far, we still can't say that mobile phones are a problem to health.
 A review conducted by the journal Bandolier found no convincing evidence that mobile phone use was linked to any type of cancer in the head.
 But the review decided that we cannot know what the long term effects are yet.